beakerbrowser/beakerbrowser.com/_docs/faq.md

 Network traffic is encrypted using the site's URLs.
 Only users that possess the URL can track requests for it, which means you can share sites privately by keeping the URL secret.

-Conversely, a publicly-shared Dat site will be open for everyone to watch.
+Conversely, a publicly-shared Dat site will be open for anyone to watch.

 **2. The sites can't access the network.**